 This has been a great week for me.
 A few days ago I received the awesome news that one of my photos has been selected for the final of the Art of Building – 2016 contest.
 The winner will be decided by a public vote and voting is open till the 23rd of January.
-Please help me out by voting for my photo.
-Click here to vote.
-Your help is truly appreciated.
+Updated 2017: I ended up winning the competition.
+Thanks for the help!

 Regarding this set of 15 photos of abandoned living rooms that are in decay.
 The photos have been taken between 2013 and 2016 in several countries throughout Europe.
 The locations in this set have often been abandoned for many years.
 Decay is kicking in heavy which I love to capture in my photos.
 Most of these places still have (parts of) furniture inside which is amazing to see.
 Different then other articles I have posted I’ve shared a couple of close-up shots now.

 I’m fascinated by the objects that have been left behind.
 There is a lot of antique furniture in some of the rooms and these rooms carry a lot of history.
 I want to share the rooms that I run into on a ‘regular’ day of exploring.
 Next to that it’s also very interesting to imagine what happened in the rooms.
 For example, in one of the photos there is a hole in the ceiling or the floor.
 I’d be very interested to know the story behind that.